-Mr Chung received his BS in economics from the Wharton School, University of Pennsylvania in 1985 and JD from Cornell Law School in 1988.
+Mr Chung received his BS in economics from The Wharton School, University of Pennsylvania in 1985 and his JD from Cornell Law School in 1988.
 He is a member of the California and District of Columbia Bars.